Distributed Systems

 ece419-build <UTORid> labNR

-The labNR can be lab1, lab2, etc. The expected output from this tool will look similar to the output shown below:
+The labNR can be lab1, lab2, lab3A, etc. The expected output from this tool will look similar to the output shown below:

-lab1: checking out code before Jan 27 2025 00:00:00 in ./build directory
+lab1: checking out code before Jan 26 2026 00:00:00 in ./build directory

 lab1: checking out lab1/nim-client.go

-<UTORid>: getting revision fdac240 from Fri Jan 18 09:46:33 2025 -0500
+<UTORid>: getting revision fdac240 from Fri Jan 18 09:46:33 2026 -0500

 lab1: build successful

-lab1: now make sure to test your code in the ./build/<UTORid> directory
+lab1: now run ece419-check in the ./build/<UTORid>/src/nim directory

-You can use the commit hash (fdac240) and date shown in the output (Fri Jan 18 09:46:33 2025 -0500) above to confirm that the correct revision is used for grading.
+You can use the commit hash (fdac240) and date (Fri Jan 18 09:46:33 2026 -0500) shown in the output above to confirm that the correct revision is used for grading.

 ece419-build -c commit-hash <UTORid> labNR

-cd ./build/<UTORid>
+cd ./build/<UTORid>/src/nim

 Late submissions